Do you know who God is?

 Is the cultural context of God relevant to our faith?

 It depends on how you define ‘God’.
-Understanding and defining God accurately can bring clarity to the doctrine of the Trinity and help us better understand the purpose of believing in the Trinity and its relevance to our salvation.
+Understanding and defining God accurately can clarify the doctrine of the Trinity and help us better understand the purpose of believing in it and its relevance to our salvation.

 In John’s Gospel, Thomas, a disciple of Christ, challenges Jesus with a question.
 He asked, “How would we know where we’re going?”